learn-co-curriculum/react-hooks-redux-why-redux/README.md

 To make this state available for components to connect to, we provide access by wrapping the component tree, similar to `Router`.
-This gives us access to Redux functions that allow us to grab state and map it the props being given to a component.
+This gives us access to Redux functions that allow us to grab state and map it to the props being given to a component.
 Components can then read these props like normal, as though they were receiving them from a parent component.

 Consequently, complex interaction between components is made easier.
 Take for example sibling components (rendered side by side in a parent) and cousin components (the children of sibling components).
-If siblings are both displaying or manipulating the same bit of shared data, without Redux, that data needs to be stored in their parent component's state.
+Without Redux, if siblings are both displaying or manipulating the same bit of shared data, that data needs to be stored in their parent component's state.
 If _cousins_ are sharing data, the data needs to be stored in the _grandparent_ component, the closest shared 'ancestor' component.